joelkp/ranoise/README.md

 Current results
 ---------------

 Outputs for various tests with the unmodified current programs in this repository can be found under [results/](results/).
+Full TestU01 results (`smallcrush-*`, `crush-*`, `bigcrush-*`) are rather verbose, but the short summary can be found at the end of each file.

 The files for TestU01 tests named `*-rev.txt` use the `-r` option for `TestU01_stdin` to reverse the order of bits within each 32-bit word.
 When this results in more failures, it points towards randomness in the lowest bits being of worse quality than that in higher bits.
 (TestU01 is less sensitive to flaws in the lowest bits.)